ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 for a given contributor.
 This should be input into the method if the user wishes to apply weighted imputation.
-* Target period link weight -  If using weighted imputation, this value
-* represents the weight of the target period imputation link as a proportion of 1.
+* Target period link weight -  If using weighted imputation, this value represents the weight of the target period imputation link as a proportion of 1.
 If = 1 or missing, ten weighted imputation is not applied.
-* Matched Pair - A contributor that has returned, cleaned, non-zero values in both the target and predictive period.
+* Matched Pair - A contributor that has returned, cleaned values in both the target and predictive period.

 ## 3.0 Introduction